-I ended up visiting the Maerim Elephant Sanctuary.
+I ended up visiting the Maerim Elephant Sanctuary in 2017.
 In retrospect, I should have travelled to another province in Thailand that had wild elephants in its national park such as the Kui Buri National Park.

 There’s a confusing middle ground about sanctuaries.